What is a charge-off?

 When You Should Pay a Charge-Off

-The Charge-off is Recent
+If the Charge-off is Recent

 This can mean the difference between qualifying with excellent rates and not qualifying at all for some types of loans.

-You Have to Pay the Charge-off to Qualify for a Home Loan
+To Qualify for a Home Loan

 It is fairly common practice in the mortgage industry to require that all outstanding debt be cleared before a loan can be approved.
 This includes late payments, judgments, liens and charge-off accounts as well.

-Pay the Charge-off if the Creditor Will Delete/Re-age It
+If the Creditor Will Delete/Re-age It

-Some creditors will delete a charge-off from your credit file if you make the payment in full.
+Some creditors will remove a charge-off from your credit file if you make the payment in full.
 However, not all creditors will do this, and some will claim that it isn’t possible, though this is not the case.

 You may have more luck asking them to “re-age” the account, however.
-In this instance, it would reset the timer on the payments and essentially your payoff would look like you settled the debt in a timely fashion.
+In this instance, it would reset the timer on the payments and essentially your payoff would look like you settled the account in a timely fashion.